MARSHALING POLICY — 2015

 1. Be proactive and take ownership of your assigned area.
 Move debris off the course etc.

-2. Be friendly and firm with our fellow park users — ask rec riders to move left into the rec lane for their safety; leash dogs for their protection.
+2. Be firm but friendly with our fellow park users — ask riders who are not racing to move to the edge of the roadway for their safety (do not direct cyclists into the rec/jogging lane), ask runners/bladers to move into the joggers/rec lane and ask dog owners to leash dogs for their protection.

 3. Do NOT leave your post until the trailing A field moto signals the end of the race to you.
 If you are not certain if the race is over call the Race Director on the number provided with the instruction sheet you receive when you sign-in.